What Does the Australians Governments National Apology for Institutional Child Sexual Abuse Mean? : By Mairead Ashcroft 20/10/18

 placed the main words of my impact statement, embossed in metal, pagan symbols of strength and child protection, a black arm band in respect for those who have taken their own lives and a small pair of little girls shoes to represent me at the age the I was first sexually abused.
 Accompanying my crucifix were two banners which said, "The Impact of Childhood Sexual Abuse"and "The Crucifixion of Innocence".

 I Walked my crucifix from Federation Square to St Patrick's Cathedral on Good Friday,along with supportive friends.
 We gathered a crowd on our journey, arriving near the gates just in time for the Arch Bishop and his Cardinals to witness our peaceful but poignant protest against the Catholic Churches lack of action in dealing with their abhorrent behavior by covering up and supporting criminals.
+It is now 20th October 2018 and we have undergone a Victorian inquiry and a Royal Commission.
+I undertook the grueling task of participating in both in the hope for change.
+Today I have had the honour to participated in a pilgrimage in Ballarat, a place where an enormous number of survivors have come forward and also a place many grieve due to suicides, largely in response to the disrespectful way that these victims have been treated, not only as abused children, but also in the aggressive and sickening ways that their needs have been ignored and the way that the Catholic Church has lied and gotten away with it, over and over.

 A small but influential group met at the Healing Remembrance Garden of St Patrick's College out of respect for the devastating abuses that took place in Ballarat on innocent children over many many